brunolyamamoto/Power-BI-Tests/README.md

 # Power-BI-Tests
-Some test with power bi resources
+Some tests with power bi resources

+If you have any suggestions, please, don't be afraid to contact me at my social network profiles!